NCRS Judging Awards | Corvette Restorer

 Master Judge Award:

-Presented at Regional award banquets and at national conventions to an individual who has been recognized by the organization and membership for accumulating a minimum of 100 points in our judging recognition program.
+Presented at Regional award banquets and at National Conventions to an individual who has been recognized by the organization and membership for accumulating a minimum of 100 points in our judging recognition program.
+There have been 421members awarded ´100 level´ Master Judge.

 NCRS 200 Club Award: